ZhixinShen03/cse15l-lab-reports/lab report 1.md

        ![Image](7.png)

-     when ls command with no arguments is run, directory is /home
+     when ls command with no arguments is run, directory is /home.

-     it will shows all the directories when ls command with no argument.
+     it will shows all the directories and files, when ls command with no argument.

-     it is not error, it is successfully show out all directories
+     it is not error, it is successfully show out all directories and files.

   3. an exmaple of using the command with a path to a directory as an argument.